Marcia White: The College of Saint Rose

-White was named interim president of her alma mater, the College of Saint Rose, in 2020.
+In 2020, White was named interim president of her alma mater, the College of Saint Rose.
+She was then appointed permanently to that position in 2021.
 White had previously served on the college's board of trustees for 18 years.
-The college honored White with a Community of Excellence award in 2016 for her contributions to the college and to the Capital District.
+The college had previously honored White with a Community of Excellence award in 2016 for her contributions to the college and to the Capital District.

+In November 2023, the media announced that the College of Saint Rose would be closing at the end of the 2023-24 academic year.
+She attempted to find a merger partner for the college, but ultimately those negotiations fell through.